Nutzerkonto

 Yvonne Volkart

-is head of research and lecturer in art theory and cultural media studies at the Institute Art, Gender, Nature, Academy of Art and Design FHNW Basel.
-She also holds a teaching position at the Master of Arts in Art Education, Zurich University of the Arts and works as freelance curator and art critic.
-From 2017–2021 she headed the research project Ecodata–Ecomedia–Ecoaesthetics, funded by the Swiss National Science Foundation SNSF, for which she is completing the monograph Technologies of Care.
-From Sensing Technologies to an Aesthetics of Attention (Diaphanes, in print).
-From 2022–2026 she directs the SNSF research project Plants_Intelligence.
-Learning like a Plant.
+is head of research and lecturer in art theory and cultural media studies at the Institute Art Gender Nature, Academy of Art and Design FHNW Basel.
+There, she directs the SNSF research project Plants_Intelligence.
+Learning like a Plant (2022–2025).
+She also holds a teaching position in the Master of Arts in Art Education, Zurich University of the Arts.
+She works as freelance curator and project leader for art and architecture, Amt für Hochbauten (Department for Art and Architecture), City of Zurich Public Works Office, and writes regularly for the art magazine Springerin and others.
 In collaboration with Sabine Himmelsbach and Karin Ohlenschläger she curated the exhibition and book project Eco-Visionaries.
-Art, Architecture and New Media After the Anthropocene (Hatje Cantz, 2018).
-Recent publications include “AbfallMaschinen” in Reichweitenangst.
-Batterien und Akkus als Medien des Digitalen Zeitalters, ed.
-Jan Müggenburg (Bielefeld: transcript, 2021).
+Art, Architecture and New Media After the Anthropocene (Berlin: Hatje Cantz, 2018, ed.
+Pedro Gadanho), and Ecomedia.
+Ecological Practices in Today’s Art (Ostfildern: Hatje Cantz, 2007).

 Mathias Denecke (Hg.), Holger Kuhn (Hg.), ...: Liquidity, Flows, Circulation